OpenFogStack/matterHub/README.md

 - 2x ESP32

 Bonus:
-- Breadboard with 330k resistor and LED
+- Breadboard, 330 Ohm resistor and an LED

 ## Setup
 ### Prepare the Operating System